mikeizbicki/cmc-csci181-deeplearning/hw6/README.md

    GRUs and LSTMs have more complicated activation functions that try to better capture long-term dependencies within the input text.
    Visit [this webpage](https://medium.com/@saurabh.rathor092/simple-rnn-vs-gru-vs-lstm-difference-lies-in-more-flexible-control-5f33e07b1e57) to see a picture representation of each of the RNN units.

+   Understanding in detail the differences between the types of RNNs is not important.
-   Importantly, the inputs and outputs of vanilla RNNs, GRUs, and LSTMs are all the same.
+   What is important is that the inputs and outputs of vanilla RNNs, GRUs, and LSTMs are all the same.
    This means that you can easily switch between the type of recurrent network by simply calling the appropriate torch library function.
    (The functions are `torch.nn.RNN`, `torch.nn.GRU`, and `torch.nn.LSTM`.)